shahriargolchin/time-travel-in-llms/scripts/README.md

 ## Detailed Explanation of Input Arguments:

-- `filename` (required): The CSV filename that is used for the detection of data contamination.
+- `filepath` (required): The CSV filepath that is used for the detection of data contamination.
 As mentioned, this can be a small part of your entire dataset.

 - `task` (required): The task that corresponds to your dataset.
 Tasks available include classification (`cls`), natural language inference (`nli`), summarization (`sum`), and extreme summarization (`xsum`).